danielcbit/apcctrl/doc/manual/manual.rst

 time should at least be 180 seconds.
 Any additional computers connected to the SNMP UPS must not be configured to issue the command to initiate UPS power down.
 These servers can be thought of as secondary stand-alone server.
-The APCUPSD daemons of secondary servers should be configured to initiate server halt a prescribed period of time before the Primary server issues the UPS power down command.
+The APCCTRL daemons of secondary servers should be configured to initiate server halt a prescribed period of time before the Primary server issues the UPS power down command.